kubeshop/testkube/docs/cli/kubectl-testkube_completion_fish.md

 ### SEE ALSO

-* [kubectl-testkube completion](kubectl-testkube_completion.md)	 - generate the autocompletion script for the specified shell
+* [kubectl-testkube completion](kubectl-testkube_completion.md)	 - Generate the autocompletion script for the specified shell